The mission of USAIN is to

 dissemination, and organization of food and agricultural information.

-- Develop and utilize the USAIN web site as a platform for content delivery, communication, and skill sharing
+- Develop and utilize the USAIN website and LISTSERV as a platform for content delivery, communication, and skill sharing

 - Demonstrate innovation and motivate members to adopt/adapt new and improved practices